 LOCATION: 1937 La France Ave, South Pasadena, CA 91030

 The Doyle house can be found on the same street as the Wallace house.
-The same house can also be seen in several other films, including “She’s Out Of Control,” “Little Fockers,” “Bruce Almighty” and “Star Kid.”
+The same house can also be seen in several other films, including “She’s Out Of Control,” “Flowers In The Attic,” “Little Fockers,” “Bruce Almighty” and “Star Kid.”

 LOCATION: 1960 La France Ave, South Pasadena, CA 91030